 The Fuji Oil Group recognizes that corporate governance is an essential and critical foundation of sustainable improvements to corporate value.
 Under the General Meeting of Shareholders, the Board of Directors and the Audit and Supervisory Committee play important roles for this purpose.
 Furthermore, we aim to realize aggressive business development and compliant and efficient management by delegating authority to the Management Committee Meeting.
 The Board of Directors is responsible for supervising (monitoring) decision-making bodies and business execution regarding important matters.
-The Audit and Supervisory Committee Members.
+The Audit and Supervisory Committee is responsible for auditing the execution of duties by Directors, excluding Audit and Supervisory Committee Members.
 The Management Committee Meeting, whose principal members are the President and CEO, Managing and Executive Directors, and Executive Officers, is responsible for discussions that contribute to the management of the Company and support flexible and appropriate decision-making by the President and CEO, who is the top officer.